Grandkahuna43325/content/files/en-us/webassembly/rust_to_wasm/index.md

 This imports the new module from the `node_modules` folder.
 This isn't considered a best practice, but this is a demo, so it's OK for now.
 Once it's loaded, it calls the `greet` function from that module, passing `"WebAssembly"` as a string.
 Note how there's nothing special here, yet we're calling into Rust code.
 As far as the JavaScript code can tell, this is just a normal module.

-Finally, we need to modify the HTML file; open the `index.html` file and replace the current contents with the following:
+Finally, we need to add an HTML file; create the `index.html` file and paste this to a file:

 ```html
 <!DOCTYPE html>